httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 * The context string "HTTP Signature Authentication"

-* A single 0 byte which serves as the separator
+* A single 0 byte which serves as a separator

 * The nonce extracted from the key exporter output (see {{output}})